BetterThanTomorrow/calva-docs/docs/debugger.md

 ### Breakpoints in loop/recur

 One construct where the debugger is limited is `loop`/`recur`.
-As recur always has to appear in a tail-position inside a `loop` or a `fn` and the debugger uses macros to interleave breakpoints in the forms it **might** happen that a `recur` no longer appears in a tail position.
+As recur always has to appear in a tail-position inside a `loop` or a `fn` and the debugger uses macros to interleave breakpoints in the forms, it **might** happen that a `recur` no longer appears in a tail position.
 In that case we have to avoid setting up the breakpoint.
 An example of such a case is:

 ```clojure
 (loop [i 0]